-In summary, the literature strongly supports the use of hybrid deep learning models for financial forecasting, particularly the combination of CNN and LSTM architectures enhanced with attention mechanisms and technical indicators.
-These approaches consistently outperform both traditional technical analysis and standalone deep learning models, offering improved accuracy, robustness, and adaptability to different market conditions.
+In summary, the literature strongly supports the use of hybrid deep-learning models for financial forecasting, particularly the combination of CNN and LSTM architectures enhanced with attention mechanisms and technical indicators.
+These approaches consistently outperform both traditional technical analysis and standalone deep-learning models, offering improved accuracy, robustness, and adaptability to different market conditions.

+Table 1

-Table 1: Summary of Scholarly References
+Summary of Scholarly References